Generating personalized OpenGraph embed images with typst

 og_size

 OpenGraph images are typically 1200×630px (1.91:1 ratio).
 Generated at 2x resolution (2400×1260) then downscaled with ImageMagick for better font rendering, optimized with optipng.
-Typically around 200KiB, YMMV will vary based on your template design.
+Typically around 200KiB, YMMV based on how well your template compresses.

 hash_crop